 Case Study: Stanford.edu Link Boosts Website Traffic (Get One for Yourself)

-Matt Cuts once said: “Everybody thinks their website is above average”.
+Matt Cutts once said, “Everybody thinks their website is above average.”
 I suffered from that delusional disorder as well; some of my articles were getting hundreds of social media shares!

-In fact, I became so infatuated with my content that someday I wanted to get links from .gov sites to one of my content pieces.
+In fact, I became so infatuated with my content that one day I aimed to get links from .gov sites to one of my pieces.
 Yeah, I was that naive!

-After hundreds of customized outreach emails and two (negative) replies, I finally understood that I won’t get a .gov link anytime soon.
-That was the moment when I started to chase .edu links, the second-best choice after those impossible to get .gov links.
+After hundreds of customized outreach emails and two negative replies, I finally understood that I wouldn’t get a .gov link anytime soon.
+That was when I started to chase .edu links, the second-best choice after those elusive .gov links.

-I didn’t want to get links that I could build on my own, because their SEO value is zero.
-I didn’t want links from .edu pages that have thousands of spammy comments on them.
-And I didn’t want links from those weak .edu blogs that you could create on your own.
+I didn’t want links that I could build on my own because their SEO value is zero.
+I didn’t want links from .edu pages with thousands of spammy comments or weak .edu blogs.

 But first, here’s the stanford.edu page that includes my link.